 Students may also complete the A.S. degree in Computer Science by completing this plan.
 Consult with a

-Los Medanos Counselor for help planning your schedule.
+Los Medanos Counselor for help in planning your schedule.
 The Computer Science Department also offers

 |MATH-050 *||MATH-060||GE or SPEECH-110|